Itzhak Perlman: Early life

 Perlman was born on August 31, 1945, in Tel Aviv.
 His parents, Chaim and Shoshana Perlman, were Jewish natives of Poland and had independently emigrated to Mandatory Palestine in the mid-1930s before they met and later married.
 Perlman contracted polio at age four and has walked using leg braces and crutches since then and plays the violin while seated.
 As of 2018, he uses crutches or an electric scooter for mobility.

-When Perlman was three years old, he sat and listened attentively to a violin recital on the radio, which inspired him to become a violinist.
+When Perlman was three years old, he listened to a violin recital on the radio featuring the violinist Jascha Heifetz.
+This experience inspired him to become a violinist.
 His mother soon bought him a toy violin, and he quickly taught himself to play melodies.
 His parents tried to enroll him at the Shulamit Conservatory, but he was denied admission for being too small to hold a violin.
-Despite his handicap, he began learning the violin a year later.
-His first teacher was a café violinist.
-At age five, Perlman was admitted to the Academy of Music in Tel Aviv (now the Buchmann-Mehta School of Music), where he studied for eight years with Rivka Goldgart, a violin teacher of Russian origin, and gave his first recital at age ten.
-He moved to the United States at age 13 to study violin at the Juilliard School in New York City and the Meadowmount School of Music in Essex County, New York, with Ivan Galamian and his assistant Dorothy DeLay.
+Despite this setback, he began learning the violin a year later, with his first teacher being a café violinist.
+At five years old, Perlman was admitted to the Academy of Music in Tel Aviv (now known as the Buchmann-Mehta School of Music), where he took violin lessons for eight years with Rivka Goldgart, a teacher of Russian origin.
+He gave his first recital at the age of ten.
+At thirteen, he moved to the United States to continue his violin studies at the Juilliard School in New York City and the Meadowmount School of Music in Essex County, New York, studying under Ivan Galamian and his assistant, Dorothy DeLay.